 Please take note of the locations of the first aid kits in the Trolley Display Building (on the wall to the right of the front door) and in the W&EC (under the desk across from the theater).
-Guides and operators should also make sure to review the safety and visitor services information in our Visitor Services Training Manual.
+Guides and operators should also make sure to review the safety and visitor services information in our Visitor Services Training Manual, found on the Volunteer Resources page of our website (password: Westpenn832).

-Dress: During the first few days of their volunteering, you'll receive a PTM-branded polo or t-shirt.
-You are encouraged to wear this when interacting with visitors, but you may wear anything neat and appropriate for the event with which you are helping.
+Dress: When interacting with visitors, you'll be encouraged to wear a PTM-branded polo or t-shirt, but you may wear anything neat and appropriate for the event with which you are helping.
 Operators should wear their uniform as instructed in operating training.